Pleasant Forest Drive Resurfacing

 Figure 1.
 Intermittent islands in the middle of Pleasant Forest Dr. force drivers to slow down at those points, but extremely wide lanes (see car in the distance) continue to encourage speeding between structures.
 For reference, interstate highway lanes are typically 12 ft. wide.

 Figure 2.
 Traffic counts (total of both directions) and 85 percentile speeds along Pleasant Forest Dr. in June 2018 (speed limit 30 mph).

 Figure 3.
-The distances between the installed traffic calming structures allows vehicles to accelerate between them; wide, straight travel lanes encourages that behavior.
+The distances between the installed traffic calming structures allows vehicles to accelerate between them; wide travel lanes encourages that behavior.

 Figure 4.
 Narrowing traffic lanes slows speeding cars (NACTO).

 The vehicular lane currently extends all the way to a shallow curb (Fig. 1).
 A moment's inattention could result in a motorist leaving the roadway onto residential lawns or striking a mailbox.
 This is a particular concern for residents (especially children) on the north side of Pleasant Forest who have no sidewalk or greenspace between their lawn and the roadway (Fig. 1).
 A bike lane would create 5-7 ft. of buffer, decreasing the risk of a motorist driving over the curb.

 Bike lanes would create access from homes and side streets along Pleasant Forest to our on-street bike network on N. Rodney Parham and eventually Taylor Loop Rd. and ultimately to the Arkansas River Trail for recreation or as a transportation corridor.